Doctors of Madness: 1975-1978: Tours, theatrical style

-Support acts during their heyday included the Sex Pistols (Middlesbrough 1976), the Jam (London Marquee on several occasions 1976), Joy Division (as "Warsaw" Manchester 1976) and Simple Minds (as "Johnny and the Self Abusers" Falkirk 1976).
+Supporting acts during their heyday included the Sex Pistols (Middlesbrough 1976), the Jam (London Marquee on several occasions 1976), Joy Division (as "Warsaw" Manchester 1976) and Simple Minds (as "Johnny and the Self Abusers" Falkirk 1976).
 In 1977 Richard 'Kid' Strange was best man at the wedding of Dave Vanian of the Damned.

 The band's tour manager and sound engineer was Dave 'Hobbs' Hilsden, who Strange called 'Obbsy'.
 Hilsden was subsequently sound engineer, road manager and crew boss for Motörhead for 30 years until his death in 2015.